vallshmeleff/sqliteandrsa/README.md

 This project is a good template for a real database for trade, clients, partners.
 You just need to enable and configure the desired functions.
 Java codes are well commented.
 No external libraries are used.
 Very strong RSA encryption is used.
 You can choose more reliable encryption key sizes in the program.
 Additionally, you can use obfuscation.
 There is a corresponding method for this.
+Owerview - https://docs.google.com/document/d/1VzJr0YVOun0mtGTyCn4uQwsNllINjqg_mc2qq_5FvVM/edit?usp=sharing

 16.11.2022 Methods for encrypting large texts have been tested on a prototype.
 Now I'm adding to this project.